Roomie (internet personality)

-Joel Gustaf Berghult (born 8 April 1988), better known as Roomie, is a Swedish YouTuber, singer-songwriter, and producer based in Los Angeles, California.
+Joel Gustaf Berghult (/sv/; born 8 April 1988), known professionally as Roomie, is a Swedish YouTuber, singer-songwriter, and producer.

 He is best known for his YouTube channel RoomieOfficial, which consists of music commentary, original songs, covers, comedy, and more music-related content.
 He has posted several viral videos and collaborations with PewDiePie (Felix Kjellberg), TheOdd1sOut (James Rallison), and Boyinaband (David Brown).
 His most popular video is "One Guy, 43 Voices (with music)", featuring vocal imitations of popular singers such as Justin Bieber, Charlie Puth, and Brendon Urie.
-His main YouTube channel has 7.53 million subscribers as of June 2024.
+His main YouTube channel has 7.4 million subscribers as of June 2026.

 In 2020, while on a hiatus from daily YouTube uploads, he started to release music under the name Lil Pitchy.

 Personal life

 Joel Gustaf Berghult was born on 8 April 1988 in Lerum east of Gothenburg, Sweden.
 His father, Bosse Berghult, is also a musician and had encouraged his musical endeavors growing up by providing him with instruments and high-tech music production software, including drums.

 He used to play in a small band with his college friends.
 Berghult graduated in 2014 from Musikmakarna, where he studied songwriting and music production.

 Berghult moved to London, England, in 2015.
 He moved to Los Angeles, California, in 2021.
 He revealed that he moved back to Sweden in March 2025 in the video "I played "Viva La Vida" by Coldplay on 20 guitars at once".